CODE OF CONDUCT

 - removes any piece of the exam from the exam room, including work pages.

-Please Note: Incidents of plagiarism or cheating are considered serious academic offenses, and will be dealt with in a serious manner.
+Please Note: Incidents of plagiarism or cheating behaviors are violations of academic integrity and will be dealt with in a serious manner.

 - Students, staff, and visitors may not smoke (this includes e-cigs and vaps) on Mount Doug Secondary Property; smoking is prohibited on the premises of all Greater Victoria #61 schools at all times of the day.